-I have a very low caseload, so I only handle one trial matter at a time.
-You will not have to worry about me not being able to handle your important hearing because I have another scheduled at the same time.
-I set aside time for each client and each case so you get my undivided attention.
-I will never hand your case off to an associate.
+I maintain a very low caseload, which allows me to handle only one trial matter at a time.
+This means you won't have to worry about me being unavailable for your important hearing due to scheduling conflicts.
+I dedicate time to each client and each case, providing my undivided attention.
+Rest assured, I will personally handle your case from start to finish without delegating it to an associate.

 - Tulane University School of Law